weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 7.29 Theorem Let B be the uniform closure of an algebra of of bounded functions.
 Then A is a uniformly closed algebra.

-Proof If fe # and g € 4, there exist uniformly convergent sequences {f.},{g,} such that f, » f,g, > g and f, € &/, g, € of.
+Proof If fe # and g  \in  4, there exist uniformly convergent sequences {f.},{g,} such that f, » f,g, > g and f,  \in  &/, g,  \in  of.
 Since we are dealing

 with bounded functions, it is easy to show that
 Sot ao Sta, fi9-f9, fad,

 where c is any constant, the convergence being uniform in each case.
-Hence f +g € 8, fg € B, and cf € 4, so that 4 is an algebra.
+Hence f +g  \in  8, fg  \in  B, and cf  \in  4, so that 4 is an algebra.
 By Theorem 2.27, # is (uniformly) closed.
 162 PRINCIPLES OF MATHEMATICAL ANALYSIS

-7.30 Definition Let of be a family of functions on a set E. Then & is said to separate points on E if to every pair of distinct points x, x, € E there corre- sponds a function fe & such that f(x,) # f(x).
+7.30 Definition Let of be a family of functions on a set E. Then & is said to separate points on E if to every pair of distinct points x, x,  \in  E there corre- sponds a function fe & such that f(x,) # f(x).

-If to each x € E there corresponds a function g € & such that g(x) #0, we say that of vanishes at no point of E.
+If to each x  \in  E there corresponds a function g  \in  & such that g(x) #0, we say that of vanishes at no point of E.

 The algebra of all polynomials in one variable clearly has these properties